-This might be a good time to jump forward a bit to give my reader a chance to see where this missive is headed and he or she can decided if they want to stay with this rant.
+This might be a good time to jump forward a bit, to give my reader a chance to see where this missive is headed, and he or she, can decided if they want to stay with this rant.
 I can always go back and fill in the gap.

-After about six weeks the ‘Wet’ was really humming along, my beer sales were up and I was doing over 10 kils and 100 cartons a week, I had the best beer on tap in town.
-The Club had the same beer naturally, you didn’t get any choice and of course when my sales went up theirs went down.
+After about six weeks, the ‘Wet’ was really humming along, my beer sales were up, and I was doing over 10 kils, and 100 cartons, a week, I had the best beer on tap in town.
+The Club, had the same beer naturally, you didn’t get any choice, and of course when my sales went, up theirs went down.

-Why should I tell him how I was preparing my lines, what gas pressure and temperature I was using.?
-I had a good idea of his, he was following the Perth and brewery recommendations I could tell, he needed to adjust for the territory but it wasn’t my place to show him, I had my own business to run and I was now showing Poone’s a nice little profit.
+Why should I tell him how I was preparing my lines, what gas pressure, and temperature I was using.?
+I had a good idea of his, he was following the Perth and brewery recommendations, I could tell, he needed to adjust for the territory, but it wasn’t my place to show him, I had my own business to run, and I was now showing Poone’s, a nice little profit.

 Ridiculous!
-A mining town a couple of thousand kilometres from so called civilization and they practiced this class rubbish.
-It didn’t worry me or my boys, the place to go to have a drink and relax was the ‘Wet’
+A mining town, a couple of thousand kilometres, from so called civilization, and they practiced this class rubbish?
+It didn’t worry me, or my boys, the place to go to have a drink, and relax, was the ‘Wet’!

-I’d let it be known right from the start that I wasn’t fond of loud foul language and that they could use their expletives, what have you, as much as they liked, but keep it away from my hearing.
-The men understood this and the language was under the circumstances really quite reasonable.
-Rarely were voices raised, there was plenty of laughter and even raucous singing along with the jukebox at times but it never got out of hand.
-And the blokes liked, respected and came to guard this.
+I’d let it be known, right from the start, that I wasn’t fond of loud foul language, that they could use their expletives, what have you, as much as they liked, but keep it away from my hearing.
+The men understood this, and the language was, under the circumstances, really quite reasonable.
+Rarely were voices raised, there was plenty of laughter, and even raucous singing, along with the jukebox, at times, but it never got out of hand.
+And the blokes liked, respected, and came to guard this.

-One evening just after the men had had their dinner and the ‘Wet’ was starting to warm up I had a visit from the law.
-The town law enforcement officer was one sergeant as far as I could see and I’d seen him once or twice at the Club but he’d never paid a visit to my ‘Wet’ .
+One evening, just after the men had had their dinner, and the ‘Wet’ was starting to warm up, I had a visit from the law.
+The town law enforcement officer, was one sergeant, as far as I could see, and I’d seen him once or twice at the Club, but he’d never paid a visit to my ‘Wet’ .

-I was behind my bar and I didn’t ask him or offer him a drink, my old mentor and mate Goochie had taught me “never offer a copper a drink” and if they requested one during business hours “put your hand out for their money, don’t let them try to free load”; anyway I said “G’day Sergeant” always be polite and call them by their correct title (more words of wisdom from Goochie),
+I was behind my bar, and I didn’t ask him, or offer him a drink, my old mentor and mate Goochie, had taught me; “never offer a copper a drink”, and if they requested one during business hours, “put your hand out for their money, don’t let them try to free load”; anyway, I said “G’day Sergeant”; always be polite, and call them by their correct title, (more words of wisdom from Goochie),

-“To break up the fights and brawls!”
-“I don’t have fight’s and brawls in my bar” says me, “There’s always been trouble in the ‘Wet’ and I get called out every night and you haven’t called me at all, so what’s going on”
+“To break up the fights, and brawls!”
+“I don’t have fight’s, and brawls, in my bar” says me, “There’s always been trouble in the ‘Wet’, and I get called out every night, and you haven’t called me at all, so what’s going on”

-I was getting a bit shirty by this point (I could see my boys looking on with great interest at this turn of events) and said “Listen Sergeant, if I can’t control my bar then I shouldn’t be here, I don’t have any trouble from the men and don’t expect any but I tell you this, if ever I do need to call on you you’d better get round here pretty quick!”
+I was getting a bit shirty by this point, (I could see my boys looking on, with great interest, at this turn of events) and said, “Listen Sergeant, if I can’t control my bar, then I shouldn’t be here, I don’t have any trouble from the men, and don’t expect any, but I tell you this, if ever I do need to call on you, you’d better get round here pretty quick!”

-Somehow I don’t think anybody had ever spoken to him like that, he was the law, however he was in my territory and I considered myself the law where I was and no way was I going to let him stand over me.
+Somehow ,I don’t think anybody had ever spoken to him like that, he was the law, however, he was in my territory, and I considered myself the law where I was, and no way was I going to let him, stand over me!
 There was no way I could let him undermine my authority.
 This little episode did me no harm.

-Some months later I did have another uncalled for visit from him but that’s a long story and I might tell later!
+Some months later, I did have another uncalled for visit from him, but that’s a long story and I might tell later!

-There are plenty of gaps to fill in now and I’ll get around to it sooner rather than later; depend upon it!
+There are plenty of gaps to fill in now, and I’ll get around to it, sooner rather than later; depend upon it!